Skip to content

 What do we mean by "Met Before"?

-The purpose of this is to try to prevent repetitive meetings for your event participants when they're taking part in a MustMeet event.
+Met Before is a function that tracks meetings across different events within a single Grip application, in order to check whether participants have already had meetings.
+The purpose of this is to try to prevent repetitive meetings for your event participants when they're taking part in MustMeet events.

 What about meetings with different representatives from the same company?